Houston Cease and Desist Letter Attorneys

 Learn more about the injunctive relief process in Texas.

-In Texas, notice of court orders are delivered via personal service or service by registered or certified mail, with return receipt requested.
-Court orders are issued by a court of law; not by the opposing party’s attorney.
+In Texas, notice of court orders is delivered via personal service or service by registered or certified mail, with return receipt requested.
+Court orders are issued by a court of law, not by the opposing party’s attorney.

-Anyone may send a cease-and-desist letter.
-However, civil matters are complicated, and a cease-and-desist letter is considered a warning shot before entering litigation.
+Anyone may draft and send a cease and desist letter.
+However, civil matters are complicated, and a cease and desist letter is considered a warning shot before entering litigation.
 You should consult a business or civil litigation attorney before acting.

-A Texas cease-and-desist lawyer can review any underlying agreements or applicable law, advise you if your rights have been violated or law(s) broken, and the legal remedies available to you.
-If you and your attorney do decide to send a cease-and-desist letter, include the legal foundations for your demand in the letter to put you in a stronger position and lessen the likelihood that your demand is treated like an empty threat.
+Our Texas demand letter attorneys can review any underlying agreements or applicable law, advise if your rights have been violated or laws broken, and the legal remedies available to you.
+If you and your attorney do decide to send a cease and desist letter, include the legal foundations for your demand in the letter to put you in a stronger position and lessen the likelihood that your demand is treated like an empty threat.

 - Guidance on the current legal situation, including exploring all your legal rights and options